proximax-storage/xpx-chain-devportal-docs/docs/guides/mosaic/creating-a-mosaic.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-2. A [mosaic supply change transaction](../../built-in-features/mosaic.md#mosaicsupplychangetransaction), to set the supply.
-We are going to create 1.000.000 mosaic units.
+2. An [SDA supply change transaction](../../built-in-features/mosaic.md#mosaicsupplychangetransaction), to set the supply.
+We are going to create 1.000.000 SDA units.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Golang-->